oddcamp/frontend-manual/README.md

 #### Throttling and Debouncing

-Attaching "heavy" functions to scroll, resize events can be cause of [unresponsive pages, even browser crashes](https://css-tricks.com/debouncing-throttling-explained-examples), excessive Ajax requests, etc. By default, always use handler [throttling] and [deboucing] for `scroll`, `resize` events:
+Attaching "heavy" functions to scroll, resize events can be the cause of [unresponsive pages, even browser crashes](https://css-tricks.com/debouncing-throttling-explained-examples), excessive Ajax requests, etc. By default, always use handler [throttling] and [deboucing] for `scroll`, `resize` events:

 ```js
 addEventListener(window, 'resize', debounce(500, () => {